johnnykungdev/comp2523_term_project/README.md

 Implemented MySQL(with Sequelizer) and MongoDb services.
-    - ONLY the sign up, login, and create post features are completed.
+    &nbsp; - ONLY the sign up, login, and create post features are completed.
-    - ONLY works on local, not deployed to Heroku
+    &nbsp; - ONLY works on local, not deployed to Heroku

 Quickstart steps:
     Switch services at the following files:
-        - src/server.ts
+       &nbsp; - src/server.ts
-        - src/middleware/passport.middlewares.ts
+       &nbsp; - src/middleware/passport.middlewares.ts

     MongoDb quickstart:
         1 - Make sure the MongoDb server and connection string is correct at "Mongodb/databaseConnection.ts"